Transportation from the Venice Cruise Port

 intervals, and tickets are fairly reasonable in price.

-You can catch a taxi from the
+Land taxi.
+You can catch a taxi

 stand near the port entrance.
 Travel time to the airport is 20 to 30 minutes,

-and the fare shouldn't be more than €50.
+and the fare was €45 the last time we checked.
 (Allow plenty of time to get a cab,

 Water